+100%-

 Glutamate – Then there’s the fact that glutamate, a possible player in ME/CFS and other neuroinflammatory disorders, activates orexin neurons.

-Merck is also tinkering with a similar ‘molecule’ they believe may be able to affect migraines, neuropathic pain and depression.
+Merck is also reportedly tinkering with a similar ‘molecule’ they believe may be able to affect migraines, neuropathic pain and depression.

 Conclusion

 Suvorexant’s expected FDA approval will bring a new class of sleep drug to ME/CFS/FM patients suffering from insomnia.
 Targeting a sleep center of the brain, suvorexant may be a better fit for chronic insomniacs than the anti-hypnotics available now.
-The drugs ability to down regulate sympathetic nervous system functioning suggests it could have ancillary benefits as well.
+The drug’s ability to down regulate sympathetic nervous system functioning suggests it could have ancillary benefits as well.

 Thank you for signing up!